 Soil and Grass Type: Clay-heavy soil retains moisture, favoring swing and seam bowling.

-Maintenance: Regular rolling and watering affect the bounce and consistency of the pitch surface.
+Maintenance: Regular rolling and watering affect the bounce and also the consistency of the pitch surface.

 Pitch Length Variations for Junior Cricket